 A final examination on core subjects, which will normally occur towards the end of the student's fourth term in the program.
 Graded on a satisfactory/unsatisfactory basis.

-Those who do not wish notary public accreditation, or who are practicing notaries, may be permitted to substitute up to nine units of courses with the approval of the associate director responsible for criminology graduate programs.
+NOTE: Those who do not wish notary public accreditation, or who are currently practicing notaries, may be permitted to substitute up to nine units of courses with the approval of the associate director responsible for criminology graduate programs.
 Only one of these courses may be a directed readings course.